 This makes the Hippo pathway an attractive therapeutic target, and IK-930 represents the first clinical-stage drug to directly inhibit TEAD function.

-The Phase 1 dose-escalation study evaluated IK-930 in patients with advanced solid tumors harboring Hippo pathway alterations, including a cohort of mesothelioma patients with NF2 mutations.
+The Phase 1 dose-escalation study evaluated IK-930 in patients with advanced solid tumors harboring Hippo pathway alterations, including a cohort of people with mesothelioma with NF2 mutations.

 Study Design: